Settlement reached in lawsuit over educators, alleged cult

 HARTFORD, Conn. – A settlement has been reached in a bizarre lawsuit that accused four Connecticut high school educators of "indoctrinating" three sisters into a religious cult that celebrates death and causing the siblings to suffer severe personality changes.

-The lawsuit, which was filed nearly four years ago, was reported settled after a conference led by a federal judge in New Haven on Thursday, according to court documents.
+The suit, which was filed nearly four years ago, was reported settled after a conference led by a federal judge in New Haven on Thursday, according to court documents.
 Terms were not disclosed.
 The settlement must be approved by the local school board.

 The sisters' parents sued the school district in the wealthy Hartford suburb of Avon.
 They also sued four Avon High School educators, including three Spanish teachers and a guidance counselor.
 The names of the parents and their daughters were kept secret during the court proceedings.
 The sisters were ages 22, 19 and 16 when the lawsuit was filed in 2014.